epsorokin/NEXTDB_tk/README.md

 `Usage: python grab_insitu_images.py`

-Follow the interactive prompt to select a TXT file containing a single column of genes or transcripts of interest.
+Follow the interactive prompt to select a TSV file containing a single column of genes or transcripts of interest.